Mountain View Celebrates 44th Annual Art & Wine Festival

 Viva Plastic: We Take Credit Cards!

-For your convenience, pay for drink tickets and glasses using any major credit card at the Ticket/Glass booths at Evelyn, Villa, Dana, California, and High School Way.
-This year, we're using Intuit's state-of-the-art GoPayment mobile card reader.
-It's easy, it's awesome, Give it a try!
+For your convenience, pay for Wine Haven Passports, drink tickets and glasses using any major credit card at most Ticket/Glass credit card booths (at Evelyn, Villa, Dana, California, and High School Way).
+We’re set up with Square!
+It's quick, it’s easy, it's convenient, it’s awesome!

 Avoid the traffic congestion and ride your bike.
-Free valet bicycle parking will be offered near the corner of Castro and Church Streets by the Silicon Valley Bicycle Coalition.
+Free valet bicycle parking will be offered near the corner of Castro and Church Streets by Friends of Stevens Creek Trail.

 Free parking is available on streets and parking plazas surrounding the downtown area.
-Paid parking ($5) will be available both days from 9:30 a.m. to 6:30 p.m. including: 400 Castro Street (parking lot entrance on Bryant Street), 444 Castro Street (parking lot entrance on Bryant Street), Bank of the West (501 Castro Street –– parking lot entrance on Hope Street), Kaiser Permanente (555 Castro Street –– parking lot entrance on Hope Street), Chase Bank (749 El Camino Real/Castro Street), the City of Mountain View parking Lot #13 (on Bryant between California and Mercy Streets).
+Paid parking ($5) will be available both days from 9:30 a.m. to 6:30 p.m. including: 400 Castro Street (parking lot entrance on Bryant Street), 444 Castro Street (parking lot entrance on Bryant Street), Kaiser Permanente (555 Castro Street –– parking lot entrance on Hope Street), Chase Bank (749 El Camino Real/Castro Street), the City of Mountain View parking Lot #13 (on Bryant between California and Mercy Streets) and the Google parking lot (1200 Villa Street).
 Parking fees benefit the Community Health Awareness Council, creating healthy lives for children and families in Mountain View, Los Altos and Los Altos Hills.

 Castro Street will be closed to traffic from El Camino Real to Evelyn Avenue for the two-day festival.